-Other RISs can be accurately represented by varying $q$ and the element spacing.

-Application of the benchmark element pattern to the far case yields Equation~\ref{ePG3a}, which simplifies to Equation~\ref{ePG3} when the $b_n$'s (controlled magnitudes and phases) are selected for minimum path loss, and further simplifies to Equation~\ref{ePG4} if the element spacing is actually $\lambda/2$.
-We find in that case that the path loss depends only on the physical size of the RIS, and not at all on frequency or dimensions relative to wavelength.
-It was further shown that this result is consistent with flat plate scattering theory and exhibits $r_i^2 r_s^2$ range dependence regardless of element pattern, element spacing, or scheme for selecting $b_n$'s.

-The far case results are compared to the free space (i.e., no RIS) channel having the same path length, and it is shown that the path loss of the RIS-enabled channel may be equal to, less than, or greater.
-This analysis yields a useful guideline (Equation~\ref{eR3}) for identifying the RIS physical area required to achieve path loss equal to that of the equal path length free space channel.

-The analysis was repeated for the general (i.e., not necessarily far) case.
-Here it is necessary to distinguish between focusing and beamforming, and it was found that beamforming (but not focusing) exhibits performance within a few dB of specular reflection if the ratio of distance to RIS size is sufficient small.
-When this is the case, there is an upper limit on the useful size of the RIS (found to be on the order of $20\lambda$ for the scenario considered).

-Considerations not addressed in this paper include variation in element patterns (specifically, differences between interior and edge elements due to mutual coupling) and polarization.
-However these issues can be addressed via straightforward modifications of the analysis presented in this paper.
+When a RIS with the benchmark element pattern and $\lambda/2$ spacing is analyzed using this model, the results are shown to be consistent with both electromagnetic plate scattering theory and prior work.
+Other RISs can be represented by varying the element parameter $q$ and the element spacing.
+The principal shortcoming of the model is reduced accuracy when either transmitter or receiver is very close to the RIS, since the per-element magnitude, phase, and polarization response can vary significantly across the array in this case, whereas the model as presented here accounts only for variation in the magnitude and phase, but not polarization.
+The fully polarimetric models of \cite{BS20}, \cite{NJSP20}, and \cite{GSK20} are not subject to this limitation.
+However, it would be straightforward to incorporate polarization into the model presented in this paper as well.